anatawa12/AvatarOptimizer/.docs/content/docs/developers/make-your-tool-compatible-with-aao/index.md

 ### For other tools that just hold data with components. {#improve-compatibility-destructive-tools}

-If your tool holds some information with components and have no meaning on the build time, please remove your components before Avatar Optimizer processes with `IVRCSDKPreprocessAvatarCallback` (see [this section](#improve-compatibility-non-ndmf-based)) or register your components to Avatar Optimizer (see [this section][register-component]).
+If your tool holds some information with components and has no meaning on the build time, please remove your components before Avatar Optimizer processes with `IVRCSDKPreprocessAvatarCallback` (see [this section](#improve-compatibility-non-ndmf-based)) or register your components to Avatar Optimizer (see [this section][register-component]).